 Here's some more guidance on the difference between the 1099-MISC and 1099-NEC, and what you need to know to use the forms properly.

-The new 1099-NEC (NEC stands for Non-Employee Compensation) is actually based on an old form that has been out of use since 1982.
+The 1099-NEC (NEC stands for Non-Employee Compensation) is actually based on an old form that has been out of use since 1982.
 The IRS revived the form to address some time-management and administrative issues that arose under the Protecting Americans from the Tax Hikes Act of 2015 (the PATH Act).
-The new Form 1099-NEC effectively separates certain data from Box 7 of the 1099-MISC, in addition to staggering the filing due dates.
+The Form 1099-NEC effectively separates certain data from Box 7 of the 1099-MISC, in addition to staggering the filing due dates.

 To work with the "reinstated" 1099-NEC properly, you need to be clear on what is considered nonemployee compensation.
 Basically, these are any payments to nonemployee service providers, such as independent contractors, freelancers, vendors, consultants and other self-employed individuals (commonly referred to as 1099 workers).
 Again, this is the information that previously appeared in Box 7 of the 1099-MISC.